-- bioretention facilities: including bio-swales and bio-retention basins,
+- Bioretention facilities: including bio-swales and bio-retention basins;

-- land conservation: including protecting open space, natural features and sensitive natural areas.
+- Land conservation: including protecting open space, natural features and sensitive natural areas:

-- vegetated swales,
+- Vegetated swales;

-- vegetated filter strips,
+- Vegetated filter strips;

-- habitat restoration: pollinator landscaping, prairie and wetland restoration with Illinois native plants,
+- Habitat restoration: pollinator landscaping, prairie and wetland restoration with Illinois native plants;

-- maximizing overland surface drainage,
+- Maximizing overland surface drainage;

-- minimizing impervious surfaces, and
+- minimizing impervious surfaces; and

-- on-site stormwater detention.
+- On-site stormwater detention.

 Stormwater management should mimic natural processes, such as directing stormwater over vegetated land to areas where infiltration, evapotranspiration, or water quality facilities are utilized.
-(Infiltration practices shall not be implemented in areas where vehicle fueling or maintenance will occur, where there is shallow bedrock, areas with contaminated soil or groundwater, or areas within 400 feet of a community drinking water supply or 200 feet of a private water supply well.)
+Infiltration practices shall not be implemented in areas where vehicle fueling, or maintenance activities will occur, where there is shallow bedrock, in areas with contaminated soil or groundwater, or in areas within 400 feet of a community drinking water supply or 200 feet of a private water supply well.
 Natural buffers shall be provided or maintained adjacent to surface waters to the maximum extent practical based on actual site conditions.
 See Illinois Tollway Standard K sheets for minimum buffer distances.
-In no cases shall buffer areas be less than 30 feet wide.
-Soil compaction should be minimized and topsoil preserved, unless infeasible.
+In no cases shall buffer areas be less than 50 feet wide without the use of additional erosion and sediment controls.
+Soil compaction should be minimized, and topsoil preserved, unless infeasible.

-The ESCPs and/or PLPs shall attempt to incorporate one or more of the following strategies, in order of preference:
+The ESCP and/or PLP shall attempt to incorporate one or more of the following strategies, in order of preference:

-- 1. preservation of natural features of the site, including open space, natural stormwater storage, and infiltration features - 2. preservation of existing natural streams, channels, and drainage ways - 3. minimization of new impervious surfaces or unnecessary soil compaction - 4. conveyance of stormwater in open vegetated channels - habitat restorative landscaping - 6. development of wildlife corridors - 7. construction of structures that provide both water quality and water quantity control with structures serving multiple sites is preferable to those serving individual sites.
+- Preservation of natural features of the site, including open space, natural stormwater storage, and infiltration features; - Preservation of existing natural streams, channels, and drainage ways; - Minimization of new impervious surfaces or unnecessary soil compaction; - Conveyance of stormwater in open vegetated channels; - Habitat restorative landscaping; - Development of wildlife corridors; and - Construction of structures that provide both water quality and water quantity control with structures serving multiple sites is preferable to those serving individual sites.

 The Designer shall collect and analyze the existing site conditions as described in Article 3.1 Planning, Design Guidelines, and Submittal Requirements.
-A summary of submittal requirements follows: